coleyrockin/Social-Network-API/README.md

 After installing npm packages, the application will be invoked by using the following command:

 ```
-npm start, and test routes with insomnia
+npm start, and then test routes with insomnia
 ```

 ### Screenshot of Insomnia